1. Twitter

 Carbon neutral means having a balance between the amount of carbon being emitted and the amount of carbon being absorbed, stored and offset.

-Starting in 2025, all schools in England have been advised to have a Sustainability Lead and a Climate Action Plan (CAP) in line with guidance from the Department for Education and their Climate Change and Sustainability Strategy.
+Starting in 2025, all schools in England have been advised to have a Sustainability Lead and a Climate Action Plan (CAP) in line with guidance from the Department for Education and their Sustainability and Climate Change Strategy.

 What is the Sunderland Low Carbon Charter Mark?